erikjhordan-rey/ATP-Rankings-Hilt-Dagger/README.md

-# Rankings ATP Tour Tennis - Hilt - work-in-progress 👷🔧️⛏
+# Rankings ATP Tour Tennis - Hilt
 ![](./art/atp-tour.png)

 The sample was created to show different approaches using dependency injection in Android projects